lasc01/React-mini-projects/README.md

-## React-mini-projects

-##Author: Abioro Olamide
+React Mini Projects

-#This repository contains a collection of React mini projects to help you learn and practice different React concepts.
+This repository contains a collection of React mini projects to help you learn and practice different React concepts.

-#Projects
+Projects
 Complex State: Learn how to manage complex state using React's useState hook.

 Hook (useState): Explore the useState hook and how it can be used to manage state in React components.